rotto32/cascadiajs_notes/README.md

 Kinds of issues seen before:
 using onclick event handle on span - unclear to non-mouse users => turn span to button and allows screen readers and keyboard users

-overuse of large blocks of texts - hard to to navigat => use headings in addition
+overuse of large blocks of texts - hard to to navigate => use headings in addition

 The problem was that EJ would see the same problems over and over again even after solving them the first time

 The reason that this keeps happening is because we are solving problems in a way that allows these problems to persist.
-We often tell stories where the ppl that the stories are about are not involved in the telling of the stories.
+We often tell stories where the ppl that the stories are about are not involved in the telling of the stories - Representation matters.

-Representation matters.

 It is important that the people who build websites have an eye towards not only making websites more accessibility, but also work to dismantle ableism